Non-epileptic seizures and functional (dissociative) seizures

 If the tests show no neurological or physical cause for your seizures, and your specialist thinks it might be functional seizures, you may be referred to a psychiatrist or a psychologist for diagnosis.

 Treatment may depend on the cause of your seizures, and your medical history.
 Your specialist may talk to you about what treatment options might be helpful.

 Seizures that are not epileptic will not be controlled by anti-seizure medication (ASM).

 If you already take ASM, for example if you were previously diagnosed with epilepsy, your specialist may suggest you gradually reduce them.
 If you have functional seizures and epilepsy, you will usually continue to take ASM for your epileptic seizures.

 If you also have anxiety or depression, your specialist might talk to you about whether other medication, such as anti-depressants, might be helpful.

 Other forms of treatment

-Psychotherapy is the recommended treatment for dissociative seizures.
+Psychotherapy is the recommended treatment for functional seizures.
 Psychotherapy is the name for a group of different ‘talking’ therapies (treatments).
 Mental health professionals, including psychiatrists and psychologists, are trained in different forms of psychotherapy.

 Cognitive behavioural therapy (CBT) is often recommended.
 CBT looks at how you think about things, how this affects you physically and emotionally, and how it affects what you do (your behaviour).
 By changing the way you think about things, such as how you think about yourself, other people, and the world around you, this may change the way that you behave.
-CBT tends to focus on how things ar affecting you in the present, and ways to help you to view current situations more positively, and cope with stressful events.
+CBT tends to focus on how things are affecting you in the present, and ways to help you to view current situations more positively, and cope with stressful events.